HACKSSENTIAL RULES ~ CHAPTER VII

 An SS is based on two words: a concept (element) and an action (principle).
 The caster selects a couple of words (concept + action) and defines an effect.
 All magic words belong to one of these four groups:

-• Physical elements: the materials that make up the physical world.
+• Physical elements: The materials that make up the physical world.

-• Metaphysical elements: the non-physical things.
+• Metaphysical elements: The non-physical things.

-• State principles: the state of things or their evolution.
+• State principles: The state of things or their evolution.

-• Reaction principles: the way things react.
+• Reaction principles: The way things react.

-For each group there are 3 sub-groups of words called Magic Circles and each Magic Circle is tied with one of the Morality Paths (see Morality) because of an eschatological key that leads eldritch magic to these Paths:
+For each group there are 3 sub-groups of words called Magic Circles and each Magic Circle is tied with one of the Morality Paths (see II.2) because of an eschatological key that leads eldritch magic to these Paths:

 The Magic Circles of the elements are: Liquid (Physical, Power), Gaseous (Physical, Destruction), Solid (Physical, Glory), Subconsciousness (Metaphysical, Power), Time (Metaphysical, Glory), Consciousness (Metaphysical, Sacrifice).